mcneel/computeclient_py/docs/Mesh.rst

    :rtype: rhino3dm.Mesh[]
 .. py:function:: Split2(thisMesh, meshes, multiple=False)

    Split a mesh with a collection of meshes.
+Suggestion: upgrade to overload with tolerance.
    Does not split at coplanar intersections.

    :param list[rhino3dm.Mesh] meshes: Meshes to split with.